Bimpiel/EngagingReader/README.md

 ## Usage

-1. **Upload an Image**: Click the upload area or drag and drop an image containing text
+1. **Upload a Document**: Click the upload area or drag and drop an image or PDF containing text
+2. **Automatic Processing**: The system will:
+   - Optimize images for better OCR accuracy (resize, compress, sharpen)
+   - Process multi-page PDFs directly without conversion
-2. **Wait for Processing**: The AI will extract and format the text from your image while preserving document structure
+   - Extract and format text while preserving document structure
 3. **Read Interactively**:
    - Use the speech controls to listen to the text with synchronized word highlighting
    - Double-click on any word to get contextual, accessible definitions
    - Pause, resume, or stop reading at any time
-4. **Navigate**: Click the "Engaging Reader" banner to start over with a new image
+4. **Navigate**: Click the "Engaging Reader" banner to start over with a new document

 ## Key Features